This post may contain affiliate or sponsored links. Please read our disclosure policy.

 It’s easiest to use two spoons for this task.
 One to scoop the jam and one to nudge the jam out of the spoon and into the cookie.
 It should sit nice and pretty in the nest you made for it with your thumb.

 Don’t you just love a crumble topping?
 I add it to a lot of baked goods, like our Pumpkin Spice Muffins and our Blueberry Avocado Muffins.
 It lends so much flavor and texture and makes the recipe look much fancier!

 You’ll make enough crumble topping in this recipe to be super generous with it.
-Don’t be afraid to make a mess when you topping the cookies with it.
-As you can see I didn’t take my time on these when adding the topping.
+Don’t be afraid to make a mess when you top the cookies with it.

 Step 4: Bake the Raspberry Cookies

 Bake these little jewels up until their edges and the topping starts to brown up.